Venture Capital’s ‘Knowledge Work’ Problem

 The Rot of Short-Termism in VC

 Venture capital is a seriously long-term game, with investments taking somewhere between 8 and 16 years to return liquidity.
-That distant horizon creates a lot of eccentricity for early VCs.
-For example, VC does not reward following patterns or navigating markets, which are near-term constrained.
-Consensus of pretty much any kind is toxic, as the… Continue reading The Rot of Short-Termism in VC
+The distance to that horizon creates a lot of eccentricity.
+For example, VC does not reward following patterns or navigating market movements, neither of which is relevant to decade-long cycles.
+Consensus of pretty much any kind… Continue reading The Rot of Short-Termism in VC

 Why venture capital should embrace divergence